voucherifyio/voucherify-ruby-sdk/docs/ProductsApi.md

 api_instance = VoucherifySdk::ProductsApi.new
 opts = {
-  products_metadata_update_in_bulk_request_body: VoucherifySdk::ProductsMetadataUpdateInBulkRequestBody.new({source_ids: ['source_ids_example'], metadata: 3.56}) # ProductsMetadataUpdateInBulkRequestBody | Specify the list of product source IDs and the metadata key value pairs to be udpated for these products.
+  products_metadata_update_in_bulk_request_body: VoucherifySdk::ProductsMetadataUpdateInBulkRequestBody.new # ProductsMetadataUpdateInBulkRequestBody | Specify the list of product source IDs and the metadata key value pairs to be udpated for these products.
 }

 begin